PhilipFaure/aisstreamR/README.md

 `aisstreamR` is an R package that provides a simple and reliable way to connect to the AISStream WebSocket API.
 It allows users to stream real-time maritime data, including vessel positions, ship names, and other critical information, directly into their R environment.
 This data can be used for research, data analysis, or real-time monitoring of maritime traffic within a specified geographic area.

 The package handles WebSocket connections, subscribes to data streams based on user-defined bounding boxes, and decodes the incoming AIS messages into a user-friendly format.
 It also includes an option to automatically save the received data to a CSV file.

+NOTE: AISStream.io does not have great coverage for South African waters, and therefore I stopped developing this package.
+Sorry ne.

 ---